 - No, ASU Online students can only take ASU Online classes. iCourses are courses offered to in-person ASU students only.

 4. What are the options to fulfill the language exam?

 - The MA English program has a language requirement, which requires the student to possess an intermediate level reading knowledge of a language other than English.
 MA online students, before completion of course requirements, must complete certification of their foreign language to graduate.
 To complete this requirement, students must translate a passage under electronic monitoring to earn certification.
-Please contact the graduate online support specialist for more information and to set up an exam.
+Please contact email@example.com for more information and to set up an exam.
 Students may also take one of the reading knowledge courses offered by School of International Letters and Cultures to fulfill the requirement, if offered as an ASU online course.

 5. If I am admitted to the MA English online degree, can I count coursework taken prior to admission?

 - Yes, with the approval of the advisor, 12 preadmission credits can be used on a graduate plan of study.
 The courses must be graduate level with a grade of B or better and must not be over three years old.
 The courses must not have been used on another degree.
 In order to apply these to the plan of study, ASU must have official transcripts from the accredited transfer institution.
 The student must have the advisor’s approval for any elective or transfer courses.